Jeysiva-apjs/smart-spend-analyzer/README.md

 - Streamlit
 - MySQL DataBase
 - Data Visualisation using pandas, matplotlib and seaborn.

-## Features

-- **Add and Update Expenses**: Easily add and change your expenses by date and category.
-- **Analyze by Date Range**: View your expenses for a selected time period.
-- **Monthly Analysis**: See how much you spend each month and track trends.
+- Scikit-learn (Naïve Bayes Multinomial algorithm)

 ## Project Structure

 The project has the following folders:

-- **frontend/**: Contains the code for the Streamlit app, where you interact with the tool.
+- **frontend/**: Contains the code for the Streamlit app and ML model.
 - **backend/**: Contains the code for the FastAPI server, which handles the data and requests.
 - **tests/**: Contains test files to check if everything is working properly.
 - **requirements.txt**: Lists all the Python libraries needed to run the project.